Exhibitions and Engagement

 The Special Collections, Heritage, and Archives Team work with our academics and communities to create a dynamic, accessible and engaging exhibition programme to showcase our unique and fascinating collections.

-The exhibition explores the archive of Irene Champernowne which was donated by the Champernowne Trust to Special Collections.
+This exhibition explores the archive of Irene Champernowne which was donated by the Champernowne Trust to Special Collections.

 24 January – 11 June 2022